 On July 15, 2019, SWEPCO filed an application at the PUCT requesting approval to acquire three wind farms totaling 1,485Mw, along with the possibility of transmission of approximately 150 miles.
 The total cost of SWEPCO's share of the project, excluding the transmission line, was estimated to be \$1.09 billion.
 The Cooperative has filed testimony taking the position that the project contains risks with speculative benefits and should therefore be rejected as not in the public interest.
 Management believes the project could have a significant negative impact on the Cooperative's power supply agreements with SWEPCO.
-The application of SWEPCO is still pending at the PUCT with a decision expected in mid-2020.
+On July 2, 2020, the PUCT denied SWEPCO's application.
+SWEPCO received approval from regulators in Arkansas and Louisiana and plans to continue with the project, but is not expected to have any impact upon the Cooperative or its operations.